vedph/gve-doc/model/diplomatic.md

 So, from the point of view of our visualization, we define three types of signs on the carrier: base text; text added by operations; and hints which visually correspond to them.

 These are the entities involved in the visual presentation of our snapshot.
-Added text and hints taken together are also known as **added elements**, because they were added later with reference to the base text.
+Added text and hints taken together are also known as 🔖 **added elements**, because they were added later with reference to the base text.

->"Element" in the context of visualization is a specific term belonging to its XML-based encoding, as the visualization relies on SVG.
+>"Element" in the context of visualization is a specific term belonging to its XML-based encoding, as the visualization relies on SVG (which is an XML dialect).

-It should be noticed that the distinction between hints and added text is not a visual one; as for all the signs in this classification, it is functional to the rendering logic.
+It should be noticed that the distinction between hints and added text is not a visual one; as for all the signs in this classification, it is _functional to the rendering logic_.
 For instance, it may well happen that a hint is represented by text, like the number of an epigram written on its corner, or a textual annotation.
 Even then, the hint is different because it is just the optional visual counterpart of an operation, and does not represent text which becomes part of the epigram's text.
 So, it may have the appearance of text, or more frequently be just some freehand drawing; but in both cases, it never represents a part of the text being transformed.

 So, in our example the replacement operation's _hint_ is only the line above the old word, while the new word replacing it is _added text_, and becomes part of the epigram's text in the text version(s) following it.